 The Rise of the People Strategy Platform

-“Developing a people strategy was once a straightforward matter of figuring out how to create the best possible workforce to execute an already defined business strategy.
-But… people strategy today involves much tougher choices and tradeoffs.
+As stated in this BCG paper: “Developing a people strategy was once a straightforward matter of figuring out how to create the best possible workforce to execute an already defined business strategy.
+But…people strategy today involves much tougher choices and tradeoffs.
 It may actually drive the business strategy as much as business strategy drives it.”

 1. HR systems are built to enable operational excellence, not strategic excellence

 HR has long focused on achieving operational excellence.
 This has included many multi- (multi-!) million dollar investments in systems that manage and automate HR tasks, act as systems of record, and help HR execute on administrative activities faster, with fewer errors.

 HR management systems, applicant tracking systems, performance management systems, talent management systems, payroll systems.
 The list of systems that were built to enable operational excellence in HR goes on and on.

 But these systems — while they generate lots of data — are capable of not much more than operational reporting.
 These transactional systems cannot effectively answer strategic workforce questions, connect workforce decisions to business outcomes, or support future modeling and projections.
 Their underlying technology simply does not allow it in any meaningful way.

 Take Workday as an example, where the underlying transactional technology cannot support analytics: